 - Playing with pets

-Try different ways until you find a few that suit you best.
+Try different ways like take natural nootropics, until you find a few that suit you best.

 Every successful person (most of them are experiencing stress daily) understand the importance of an active lifestyle.